 The sediment sterol profile was similar to that of settling material, with some minor differences related to the sterol degradation at sediment surface.
 At BA, this degradation is apparent in the relative increase of degradation products such as epicoprostanol, stigmastanol and cholestanol from settling particles (9.3 ± 9.6, 1.6 ± 0.88 and 1.7 ± 1.2%) to underlying sediments (16 ± 4.5, 2.6 ± 1.5 and 2.8 ± 1.1%, respectively, p < 0.05), reflecting the microbial reduction of stenols to stanols and coprostanol epimerization at the oxic-anoxic boundary (Wakeham, 1989).
 Despite this degradation, sediments at BA still have remarkably high sterol concentrations, especially of coprostanol whose concentration (349 ± 282 μg/g) is among the highest reported for surficial sediments severely impacted by sewage discharges (Table 2).
 Coprostanol highest values were chiefly measured in freshwater locations or in relatively enclosed seawater environments where ocean dilution is reduced.
 In sediments from the Uruguayan coast of the Rio de la Plata near Montevideo, Venturini et al., (2015) reported 17-400 times lower concentrations of coprostanol (0.05-21 μg/g) and cholesterol (0.48-5.1 μg/g), evidencing that the background levels of these sterols are quite low and that they derive mainly from local urban discharges at BA.
 Interestingly, the concentrations of phytosterols were only slightly lower to those of BA for stigmasterol and campesterol (0.30-3.14 and 0.13-2.13 μg/g, respectively; Venturini et al., 2015) but not for sitosterol, which was 6-70 times lower (0.43-5.3 μg/g).
-This suggests that while sewage discharge contributes significantly sitosterol at BA sediments, the terrestrial runoff is the main source of stigmasterol and campesterol.
+This suggests that while sewage discharge contributes significantly sitosterol at BA sediments, terrestrial runoff is the main source of stigmasterol and campesterol.
 This is in agreement with previous reports of high concentrations of sitosterol in sewage effluents of domestic origin (e.g. flush of kitchen vegetable oils; Furtula et al., 2011).
 At N, the sediment sterol profile was dominated by terrestrial plant phytosterols and cholesterol, as observed in settling material but with higher proportions of epicoprostanol, sitosterol and stigmastanol (2.7 ± 1.2, 25 ± 3.0 and 12 ± 1.9%, respectively, p < 0.05).
 The marginal impact of sewage pollution at N sediments is evidenced by the low coprostanol concentrations, which are well below the threshold values reported as indicative of sewage pollution (0.1-0.7 μg/g; Grimalt et al., 1990; Leeming et al., 1997; Rada et al., 2016) and are comparable to values reported for riverine sites with low to moderate sewage pollution (Table 2).